iotJumpway/Intel-Examples/Intel-Galileo/_DOCS/1-Security.md

 ```

-- To ensure that the firewall is loaded each and everytime you boot up your Intel Galileo you will need to create a new file in the network adapter hooks:
+- To ensure that the firewall is loaded each and everytime you boot up your Intel® Galileo you will need to create a new file in the network adapter hooks:

 ```
     nano /etc/network/if-pre-up.d/firewall